TachibanaYoshino/AnimeGANv3/README.md

 ___

 ## License
 This repo is made freely available to academic and non-academic entities for non-commercial purposes such as academic research, teaching, scientific publications.
 Permission is granted to use the AnimeGANv3 given that you agree to my license terms.
 Regarding the request for commercial use, please contact us via email to help you obtain the authorization letter.

 ## Author
 Asher Chan

+## Acknowledgment
+Thanks to the friend from California for the Nordic myth style data.